 With the application of appropriate BMPs, no unavoidable adverse effects to groundwater are expected.
-Minor unavoidable adverse impacts affecting up to two potentially jurisdictional streams (0.14 acre; 32 linear feet) due to road crossings, seven potentially jurisdictional wetlands (7.8 acres) for solar panel placement, and approximately 54 potentially nonjurisdictional WWCs (28,286 linear feet) due to the placement of solar panels and road crossings are anticipated.
+Minor unavoidable adverse impacts affecting two jurisdictional perennial streams (40 linear feet; 0.004 acre), one jurisdictional ephemeral stream (20 linear feet; 0.002 acre), and approximately three nonjurisdictional WWCs due to road crossings and seven jurisdictional ephemeral streams (0.03 acre), 10 jurisdictional wetlands (0.16 acre), and approximately 49 nonjurisdictional WWCs due to the placement of solar panels and/or pole structures are anticipated.
 Long-term habitat loss would also occur due to alteration of land use on approximately 1,471 acres of the Project Site.
 Revegetation of the Project Site with native and/or noninvasive grasses and herbaceous vegetation would help minimize effects to open, grassy habitats.
 The Project is not expected to adversely affect any federally or state-listed species.
 Potential summer roosting habitat for federally listed NLEB and Indiana bats would be removed between October 15 and March 31, when these bats are roosting outside of the Project Area.
-Consultation with the USFWS under Section 7 of the ESA was initiated in November 2019, with the finalized wildlife and vegetation assessment (Appendix D).
+TVA consulted with USFWS under Section 7 of the ESA regarding federally listed bat species, and USFWS concurred that the Project may affect, but is not likely to adversely affect federally listed bat species (Appendix D).